SEO is the foundation of growth – and if you don’t set it up correctly, you may end up missing a ton of leads and potential customers.

 Slow load time is often attributed to having too many plugins.

 This is done via a simple checkbox system.
-By loading only the plugins you absolutely need, you can reduce your load time greatly.
+By loading only the plugins you need, you can reduce your load time greatly.

 Another neat feature of this plugin is the ability to prioritize the order in which plugins load by adding a drag-and-drop function to the Installed Plugins section.